Print

 Instructions

-2. Place the gelatin leaves in a bowl with cold water and let soak for 5-8 minutes.
+2. Let the gelatin leaves soak in cold water for about 5-8 minutes.
 Mix the egg yolks with the sugar and set aside.
-Add the milk to a saucepan and bring to a boil.
-Add the instant cappuccino powder and mix in well.
+Next, add the milk to a saucepan and bring to a boil.
+Add the instant cappuccino powder and mix well.
 Add the egg yolk mixture and stir constantly until the mixture thickens.
-Let cook and bubble for a moment, then remove from the heat.
-Let cool down a bit.
-Drain the gelatin leaves, add to the saucepan and stir until dissolved completely.
-Set the custard aside to cool down.
+Let it cook and bubble for a minute, then remove from the heat.
+Let cool down for a moment.
+Drain the gelatin leaves, add them to the saucepan and stir until dissolved completely.
+Set the custard aside to cool down (until lukewarm).

-3. Mix the mascarpone with ricotta cheese and confectioners’ sugar in a large bowl until well combined.
-Take two tablespoons of that mixture and mix into the cooled cappuccino custard.
-Repeat twice, then pour the cappuccino custard into the bowl with the remaining mascarpone mixture and mix to combine.
-Set aside to cool down.
-Add the heavy cream to a tall bowl and mix on high speed until stiff peaks form.
-As soon as the custard mixture is cooled down to about room temperature, fold in the whipped cream, then pour into the prepared springform tin, smooth out the top and place in the fridge for 6 hours or over night.
+3. Combine mascarpone with ricotta and confectioners‘ sugar in a large bowl.
+Take two tablespoons of this mixture and stir it into the cooled cappuccino custard.
+Repeat twice, then pour the cappuccino custard into the bowl with the remaining mascarpone mixture and stir to combine.
+Set aside and let it cool down.

-4. When cake is still cooling, heat up the heavy cream for the decoration a bit and mix with the chocolate instant coffee powder.
-Place in the fridge to get cold again.
-To finish the cake add the flavored heavy cream with the confectioners’ sugar in a tall bowl and whip until stiff peaks form.
-Fill the cream into a piping bag with a rose tip (looks like a raindrop) and decorate the cheesecake with waves (or any other way you like).
-Place the cheesecake in the fridge again for at least 30-45 minutes.
-Dust with cocoa powder right before serving.
+6. To finish the cake, add the flavored heavy cream and confectioners‘ sugar to a bowl and whip until stiff peaks form.
+Fill the whipped cream into a piping bag with a rose tip* (looks like a raindrop) and decorate the cheesecake with waves (or any other way you like).
+Place the cheesecake in the fridge for at least another 30-45 minutes.
+Dust with cocoa powder right before serving and enjoy!

 Notes